Can You Use Olive Oil As Lube For Anal Or Vaginal Sex? Is It Safe?

 If you’re not sure what material your condom is made from, we highly recommend silicone-based lubricant, which works well with all condom types.

-If you’re in a pinch and rifling through your kitchen cabinets in search of a good lube alternative to use right now, we suggest extra virgin coconut oil — as long as you’re not using a condom, dental dam, or diaphragm since they generally don’t fare well with oils.
+If you’re in a pinch and rifling through your kitchen cabinets in search of a good lube alternative to use right now, we suggest extra virgin coconut oil or vitamin E oil — as long as you’re not using a condom, dental dam, or diaphragm since they generally don’t fare well with oils.

 Aloe vera is also safe to use as lube and works with all condom types, dental dams, and diaphragms, but it’s important to make sure that you’re using 100% pure aloe vera without additives.